This section documents all changes and bug fixes applied since the release of 1.4.1, and is the first Release Candidate release.

 The is_connected() fabric function was executed every time a statement was executed, which reduced overall performance.
 (Bug #17702237)

-Exported or copied/cloned databases from the mysqldbcopy and mysqldbexport utilities would fail to function with the mysqldbimport utility if dependencies between views were present.
+Exported or copied/cloned databases from the mysqldbcopy and mysqldbexport utilities failed to function with the mysqldbimport utility if dependencies between views were present.
 These dependencies are now sorted in the appropriate order before copy, clone, or export.
 (Bug #17694651)

 Some MUT tests were failing with Connector/Python 1.1.x due to format changes in the returned error messages by the Connector.
 (Bug #17655980)